ustbhuangyi/better-scroll/doc/en/api-specific.md

      - {Number} time, animation duration.
      - {Object} easing, easing function, usually don't suggest modifying.
 If you really need to modify, please consult the format of ease.js in source code.
    - Return: none.
-   - Usage: In slide component, slide usually has several pages.
+   - Usage: in slide component, slide usually has several pages.
 Use this method scroll to specific page.

 ## next(time, easing)
    - Parameters: